 Locals refer to all of these (except the AirTrain) as the “commuter trains.”
 The reason is that they serve those who live outside the City but commute in and out each day working.

 - Port Authority Trans-Hudson (PATH)

-Manhattan’s street system is laid out in a rectangular grid with Streets going east and west, and Avenues going north and south.
-But don’t let this simplicity fool you, in some places, the grid system doesn’t entirely align with the directions on a compass.
-Each street and avenue are numbered, with streets going up in number as you head north, and avenue numbers rising as you head west.
+Manhattan’s street system is laid out in a rectangular grid with Streets going east and west and Avenues going north and south.
+Each street and avenue are numbered, with streets going up in number as you head north and avenue numbers rising as you head west.
+But don’t let this simplicity fool you; in some places, the grid system doesn’t entirely align with the directions on a compass.
 This system is far from perfect, but it serves as a useful concept.
 Remember this system as it will help you find subway stations and navigate maps.

 You’ll hear these phrases all the time in Manhattan, so if you want to get around (and fit in as a local), you’ll need to know what they mean.
-Manhattan is divided up into three geographic regions.
+Manhattan was divided up into three geographic regions.
 These are not administrative divisions, and the exact borders are a bit open to interpretation.
-The most common division though is:
+The most common division, though, is:

 - Uptown (anything north of 59th St.)